 Anastasia Edmonston MS CRC

-Anastasia Edmonston MS CRC, currently serves as the Project Coordinator for the Maryland Behavioral Health Administration’s Federal Traumatic Brain Injury Partner Grant.
-In this capacity she provides coordination of Project initiatives including; training on the topics of traumatic brain injury, person centered thinking and planning to professionals who work in the fields of aging, mental health and addiction (with a focus on the link between addiction and brain injury) and law enforcement.
-Ms. Edmonston has worked in the field of rehabilitation services for individuals with traumatic and acquired brain injuries for over 30 years in both inpatient and outpatient services, as a case manager, program coordinator, advocate and vocational rehabilitation counselor.
-She obtained her MS in Rehabilitation Counseling from Boston University, is a Certified Rehabilitation Counselor, as well as a certified Mental Health First Aid Instructor.
-She is also a Certified Person-Centered Thinking Trainer through the Learning Community for Person Centered Practices.
-She also received training and mentoring from Diane Greider around principles of Person-Centered Planning.
+Anastasia Edmonston MS CRC, currently serves as the Project Coordinator for the Maryland Behavioral Health Administration’s Federal TBI Partner Grant.
+In this capacity she provides coordination of Project initiatives including; training on the topics of TBI, survivor centered thinking and planning to professionals who work in the fields of aging, behavioral health and addiction (with a focus on the link between addiction and brain injury) and law enforcement.
+Ms. Edmonston has worked in the field of rehabilitation services for individuals with brain injuries for over 30 years in both inpatient and outpatient services, as a case manager, program coordinator, champion and vocational rehabilitation counselor.
+She obtained her MS in Rehabilitation Counseling from Boston University, is a Certified Rehabilitation Counselor, as well as a certified Behavioral Health First Aid Instructor.
+She also received training and mentoring from Diane Greider around principles of Survivor-Centered Planning.
 She earned a post graduate certificate in Instructional Systems Development from the University of Maryland, Baltimore County in 2014.

 Questions?
 Contact training@nashia.org